 - Make sure you have a qualified therapist who has a experience in inducing labor successfully.

 - Ensure that the method you opt for is tried and tested.
-Be updated with any research or methods that have come up
+Be updated with any research or methods that have come up recently or that may have negative effects.

 - Be it natural or medical induction, you are still intervening with a natural process.